-Although the game certainly has been build to work with large amounts of units and showing decent graphics, the stability still leaves something to be desired.
+Although the game certainly has been build to work with large numbers of units and showing decent graphics, the stability still leaves something to be desired.
 Crashes are rather frequent.
 One out of three matches crashing is definitely not unheard of.
 This goes for multiplayer, replays and single player alike.
 There is not a lot you can do about it.
 Of course your system must be solid by itself.
 The game is rather demanding on the hardware and especially overclocking and other destabilizing measures will tend to be a bigger problem for this game, than for others.
 Especially your air flow should be sufficient to get a fully running system cooled enough, as the system will be put under a lot of load.
 But even when everything is just fine, the game has a noticeable tendency to crash for no apparent reason.
+Also faulty RAM is very likely to end up in crashes, as the game uses large amounts of memory.